shivam-rai/winners/README.md

 # winners
-Pick random 'n' from a file of 'm'
+Aim: To pick random 'n' from a file of 'm'
+Run: sbt "run <filePath> <noOfWinners>"